Karunabist/learning/README.md

 ### Change(Calculus)

 - [X] [Limits and infinitesimals](https://en.wikipedia.org/wiki/Limit_of_a_function)
+    - Limit :  Limit of function f(x) at x->a, means value of function f(x) when we approaching x to a from both side or one side.

-	- Note: If No sign +,- then it is from both side
+	- Note: If No sign +,- then we need to do analysis from both side
 	- Both side: Analyze from both side and approach near if the limit from both side is nearly same then that is answer.
 Otherwise unbounded/ doesn't exist
 	- One Side: Analyze from only one side
 	- Try to remove divisible term, which try to generate Indeterminate form(0/0)